The Pratfall Effect

 Interestingly, what is true for humans is also true for products.
 This has obvious implications for marketing.

-One of the most famous examples of this is Guinness.
+One of the most famous examples of applying the Pratfall effect is the Irish beer brand Guinness.

 It takes at least twice as long to pour than other beers because it requires a two-phase pouring process (see the example ad below, which is one of our favourites).

-Their canny marketing department turned this on its head with the inspired ‘Good things come to those who wait.’
+Their canny marketing department turned this frustration at having to wait longer for your beer on its head with the inspired ‘“Good things come to those who wait’” campaign.

-Other great examples include the Chokito chocolate bar which ran with the slogan, “It’s ugly, but it tastes good!” in Hungary.
+Other great examples include the Chokito chocolate bar, which ran in Hungary with the slogan, “It’s ugly, but it tastes good!”
+Just brilliant!

-If you want to read up more on the Pratfall effect, an excellent book to start with is Give & Take by Adam Grant.
+If you want to learn more about the Pratfall effect, an excellent book to start with is Give & Take by Adam Grant.

 If you found this post interesting, you will love our Behavioural Economics course, which gives you the lowdown on a whole host of psychological peculiarities like the Pratfall effect.